phr00t/jMonkeyVR/README.md

 I recommend using Phr00t's jMonkeyEngine build here: https://github.com/phr00t/jmonkeyengine (the main jME3 build may work, but OpenVR-specific changes will be made first on Phr00t's build) -- you can just use the JAR/libs under the dist/ and lib/ folders

 SteamVR is required.
 You can download & install it free with the Steam client (under Tools).
-Extended mode required (but don't worry, this library makes it work like Direct mode).

 See <a href="https://github.com/phr00t/jmonkeyengine-virtual-reality/blob/master/test/jmevr/TestOpenVR.java">TestOpenVR.java</a> to see a full example of how to set up an application to use VR hardware & jME3.